mormoops/GonipterusENM/README.md

 Data and scripts of ecological niche modeling and climate envelope analysis to examine invasion of <i>Gonipterus platensis</i> in South America.

-V. Crespo-Pérez, J.A.
-Soto-Centeno, C.M.
-Pinto, A. Avilés, W. Pruna, C. Terán, and Á. Barragán (<i>in review</i>) Presence of the <i>Eucalyptus</i> snout beetle in Ecuador and potential invasion risk in South America.
-Ecol.
-Evol.
+Crespo-Pérez, V., Soto-Centeno, J.A., Pinto, C. M., Avilés, A., Pruna, W., Terán, C., & Barragán,Á. (2023).
+Presence of the Eucalyptus snout beetle in Ecuadorand potential invasion risk in South America.
+Ecology and Evolution, 13, e10531. https://doi.org/10.1002/ece3.10531